 “Wham!” goes the tailgate as it hits the trailer jack.

 Good thing one Oregon couple had a lightbulb moment and invented “The Jack-E-Up.”

-RVers Kent and Laura Madison of Oregon have been hitting the RV show circuit this year, helping RVers avoid truck tailgate damage.
+RVers Kent and Laura Madison have been hitting the RV show circuit this year, helping RVers avoid truck tailgate damage.
 They’re showing off this simple, genius invention.
 Whenever you tow your RV, their easy trailer mod helps you avoid truck tailgate damage.

 One idea, thousands of truck tailgates saved!